"Middleware," the term that everyone is talking about and no one understands...

 Software companies solving this visualization problem provide interfaces with interactive charts to make analysis accessible and simpler for business users.

-Companies doing this well: Tableau, Google Data Studio, and Looker
+Companies doing this well: Tableau, Google Data Studio,

 Middleware for Data Synchronization